redhat-cop/vault-config-operator/readme.md

 ```

 This section features the same options that are available via environment variables when using the `vault` client.
 Keep in mind that this configuration override the default explained above, so you need to specify only the field that need to be different.

+## Note on deleting resources

+As mentioned in the introduction, this operator is built on the philosophy of a one to one high fidelity mapping between CRDs and vault APIs.
+Some Vault APIs though are not fully REST compliant.
+In particular some resources cannot be deleted.
+This mostly happens on configuration resources (either authentication or secret engine configuration).
+Configuration resources in general cannot be deleted when there is a 1 to 1 relationship (as opposed to one to many) between the mount and the configuration.
+CRDs corresponding to configuration resources can be identified by the Config postfix.
+When a CRD of a non deletable configuration is deleted in Kubernetes, this result in a no-op.
+The only way to delete the configuration is to also delete the corresponding mount.

 ## Deploying the Operator